matteocorti/check_ssl_cert/README.md

 # Notes:

-the root certificate corresponding to the checked certificate must be available to openssl or specified with the '-r cabundle' or '--rootcert cabundle' option, where cabundle is either a file for -CAfile or a directory for -CApath.
+the root certificate corresponding to the checked certificate must be available to openssl or specified with the `-r cabundle` or `--rootcert cabundle` option, where cabundle is either a file for `-CAfile` or a directory for `-CApath`.

 On Mac OS X the root certificates bundle is stored in the Keychain and openssl will complain with: